build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 root          42  0.0  0.0   3472  1792 pts/0    S+   18:20   0:00 grep --color=auto avahi
 ```

 We can see that the `avahi-daemon` is running.
 Huzzah!
 We should be able to use it to perform local name resolution.
 Let's start by `ping`ing `host-f`.
+The first thing `ping` will have to do is resolve the hostname to an IP address.
 But, just like in other chapters, we wanna see what's happening in all this communication.
 Let's use our old friend `tcpdump`!

 We'll need to open 3 terminal sessions: